CCypri3n/PrivaTube/README.md

 Text

-- Add video length to thumbnail
+- Add option to click time-stamps in description